Jason Domino: Activism

+In 2018 he was the subject of a BBC Three documentary about his career, activism and growing up in the church.

-Jason has spoken about his experience as a HIV negative performer in the adult industry who performs with HIV positive performers.
+He has spoken about his experience as a HIV negative performer in the adult industry who performs with HIV positive performers.
+He is a member of the Sex Workers Union.

 He has appeared on Sara Pascoe’ Sex Power Money podcast.